Standaard Boekhandel gebruikt cookies en gelijkaardige technologieën om de website goed te laten werken en je een betere surfervaring te bezorgen.

 A tender and beautifully illustrated story, FISH AND WATER is a new graphic novel from Eisner award-winning graphic novelist Gengoroh Tagame.
 He asks: What if The Odd Couple were Japanese, living in the middle of COVID, and just might be . . . gay?

-From the brilliant mind behind Gengoroh Tagame (My Brother's Husband, Our Colors), Fish and Water follows the unlikely love story of two "straight" friends.
-Having met at a mutual friend's wedding, Akira, a business sales administrator, and Koji, a freelance writer, quickly become close buddies.
+From Gengoroh Tagame, the brilliant mind behind My Brother’s Husband and Our Colors, comes Fish and Water, which follows the unlikely love story of two “straight” friends.
+Having met at a mutual friend’s wedding, Akira, a business sales administrator, and Koji, a freelance writer, quickly become close buddies.
 One day, during a visit with a farm client, Akira is offered a case of freshly picked cabbage.
 Since no one at his office wants it, and he is no cook, Akira decides to see if Koji (who loves to cook) might be interested.
-Lonely and in the midst of pandemic-related shutdowns, Akira uses this as an excuse to come hang out at Koji's house.
-Once they get past how to be covid-cautious, they become quite relaxed with each other, creating an amusing but emotionally confusing scenario.
-Akira and Koi grapple with deciding if they are just friends or something more.
+Koji accepts and invites Akira to join him.
+Lonely and in the midst of pandemic-related shutdowns, Akira welcomes the chance and one meal becomes many.
+Once they get past how to be COVID-cautious, they become quite relaxed with each other, creating an amusing but emotionally perplexing scenario.
+Eventually, Akira and Koji grapple with deciding if they are just friends, or something more.

 Part exceptionally drawn character study, part contemporary comedy of manners, Fish and Water is a delightful love story for the modern era, considering how love and connection can find you in the strangest ways.